ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 Avalanche can run multiple blockchains.
 Each blockchain is an instance of a [Virtual Machine (VM)](../subnets/README.md#virtual-machines), much like an object in an object-oriented language is an instance of a class.
-That is, the VM defines the behavior of the blockchain.
+That's, the VM defines the behavior of the blockchain.

 [Subnet-EVM](https://github.com/ava-labs/subnet-evm) is the VM that defines the Subnet Contract Chains.
 Subnet-EVM is a simplified version of [Avalanche C-Chain](https://github.com/ava-labs/coreth).